Divya26101993/VMawre-installation-in-windows/README.md

 ![Image](https://github.com/user-attachments/assets/ffc79dbb-55be-4f71-b401-1abc972ab0fd)

-### Step 3: Step 3: Select Download for VMware Workstation or Fusion
+### Step 3:  Select Download for VMware Workstation or Fusion

 After clicking the first link from the search results, you’ll be directed to the official VMware page by Broadcom